Title:PLACE/Ladywell

 Occupying the site of the former Ladywell Leisure centre, vacant land pending redevelopment, PLACE/Ladywell offers a short-term solution to the high demand for housing in the Borough.

-Anticipating these forthcoming changes, I was tasked by Studio Raw, alongside Tearlach Byford and Jeff Lambert to create an informal community consultation to communicate plans for the site and collect the thoughts of local residents.
+Anticipating these forthcoming changes, I was tasked by Studio Raw, alongside Tearlach Byford and Jeff Lambert to share and discuss the plans with local residents.

 We designed an open and welcoming space situated within a nook of hoarding that surrounded the development.
 Interactive panels provided the basis of the consultation, displaying different ways for community members to share their ideas.